Bio-poetics

 (Or, Beings Transformed)

-Mechanisms organize beings according to their transformations, according to changes in their form: e.g., being rotated, stretched, or twisted.
+Mechanisms organize beings according to their transformations—that is, according to how their forms change over time: e.g., being rotated, stretched, or twisted.

-An ontogeny of transformations coordinates the constituents of a space-time.
-Or, in other words, an ontogeny of transformations determines whether or not a space-time is measurable.
+An ontogeny of transformations coordinates the constituents of a space-time by actualizing these potentials in determinate ways.
+In other words, an ontogeny of transformations determines whether or not a space-time is measurable, and how that measurability takes form.

-A phylogeny of transformations relates two or more different space-times to one another on the basis of (dis-)similarities in their ontogenies, i.e., (dis-)similarities in the manner in which the different space-times have been coordinated.
+A phylogeny of transformations relates two or more different space-times to one another based on the (dis-)similarities in their ontogenies—i.e., based on the ways these transformations have been coordinated across different domains.

-A mechanism is an organization that admits beings according to their transformations.
+A mechanism is an organization that admits beings according to their transformations—that is, according to how their becoming proceeds through space-time change.

-• A standardizing mechanism can only admit beings undergoing displacements.
+• A standardizing mechanism admits only beings undergoing displacements.
+It enforces conformity by excluding all aberrant transformations.

-• A normalizing mechanism and an optimizing mechanism can admit beings undergoing deformations alongside beings undergoing displacements.
+• A normalizing mechanism and an optimizing mechanism admit beings undergoing deformations alongside those undergoing displacements.
+They tolerate predictable aberrations to a limited or strategic extent.

-• A segregating mechanism can admit beings undergoing fluctuations alongside beings undergoing deformations and displacements, provided that beings undergoing fluctuations are “well behaved” and not too noisy.
+• A segregating mechanism admits beings undergoing fluctuations alongside those undergoing deformations and displacements—on the condition that these fluctuations are “well behaved,” that is, that they do not generate excessive noise or unpredictability.

-• A mechanical failure is a dis-organization that occurs when beings that have been denied because of their noisy fluctuations make so much noise that they compromise the mechanisms that deny them.
+A mechanical failure is a dis-organization that occurs when beings undergoing fluctuations—having been denied admission due to their noise or unpredictability—generate so much disruption that they compromise the very mechanisms that excluded them.

 Session 6.3: Systems